 The MPhil in History of Religions explores fundamental questions about religion from a historical standpoint:

 - What is religion?
 How did this concept develop?

 - How are sacred texts used and abused?

-- How did religious groups, ideas and artefacts travel from one continent to another and how did that migration transform them?
+- How did religious groups, ideas, and artefacts travel from place to place and how did that migration transform them?

 More about the programme

 - A combination of relevant religious studies and history credits: A minimum of 80 ECTS credits including specialization in one subject area, and a minimum of 20 ECTS credits in the other subject area.

 - A minimum average grade of C overall and in the specialization subject area.
 See MF’s general admission requirements:

 - International students must document necessary English language competencies according to MF’s requirements.
 See MF’s page general requirements:

 - A statement of interest: In a statement of 200-400 words, applicants should describe their interest and experience in the academic study of history and religion and inform the admissions office of their reasons for considering a graduate education in History of Religions.